Bachelor of Science in Physics: Concentration in Physics for Teaching – PHYS Associate Degree for Transfer (ADT) Roadmap

 PHYS 370 Thermodynamics and Statistical Mechanics (Major Upper-Division Core) 3

-PHYS 491GW Advanced Laboratory Techniques I - GWAR (Major Upper-Division Core) 3
+PHYS 491GW Advanced Laboratory Techniques I - GWAR 3

 1

-Selected in consultation with a departmental advisor to prepare to teach a second subject in addition to physics, or general science at the 9th grade level.
+For students who choose MATH 245, 12 units of electives are required, whereas for students who choose MATH 225 & MATH 376, 9 units of electives are required.
+Selected in consultation with a faculty advisor to prepare to teach a second subject in addition to physics or general science at a 9th-grade level.
 Electives may be lower-division or upper-division courses.
-If MATH 325 was taken, those units can be applied to this requirement.